 Certainty, in collaboration with the H. Lee Moffitt Cancer Center and Research Institute, Inc. ("Moffitt"), is advancing toward human clinical testing of the CAR-T technology licensed by Certainty from Wistar aimed initially at treating ovarian cancer.
-We submitted an Investigational New Drug ("IND") application to the U.S. Food and Drug Administration ("FDA") in March 2021 and in August 2021, we received authorization from the FDA to commence enrollment and treatment of patients in a Phase 1 clinical trial.
-We are performing the activities necessary to prepare for treatment of patients in the Phase 1 clinical trial, and we anticipate initiating the trial in the first calendar quarter of 2022.
+We received authorization from the U.S. Food and Drug Administration ("FDA") in August 2021, to commence enrollment and treatment of patients in a Phase 1 clinical trial.
+We began patient recruitment for the trial in March 2022, and in August 2022, we treated the first patient in the trial.
+The treatment appears to have been well-tolerated by the patient, and we continue to monitor her condition.
+The process of recruiting additional patients is ongoing.
 This study is a dose-escalation trial with two arms based on injection method-intraperitoneal or intravenous-to determine the maximum tolerated dose in patients with recurrent epithelial ovarian cancer and to assess persistence, expansion and efficacy of the modified T-cells.
 The study is being conducted at Moffitt and will consist of 24 to 48 patients who have received at least two prior lines of chemotherapy.
 The study is estimated to be completed in two to four years depending on multiple factors including when maximum tolerated dose is reached and the rate of patient recruitment.